ibm-cloud-docs/hpc-slurm/faq.md

 The number of worker nodes that are supported for the deployment value worker_node_count is 500 (see [Deployment values](/docs/hpc-slurm?topic=hpc-slurm-deployment-values))).
 The worker_node_count variable specifies the number of worker nodes that are provisioned at the time that the cluster is created, which will exist throughout the life of the cluster.

 When creating or deleting a cluster with a large number of worker nodes, you may encounter VPC resource provisioning or deletion failures.
-In those cases, running the Schematics apply or destroy operation again may result in the remaining resources being successfully provisioned or deleted.
+In those cases, running the {{site.data.keyword.bpshort}} apply or destroy operation again may result in the remaining resources being successfully provisioned or deleted.
 If you continue to see errors, see [Getting help and support](/docs/hpc-slurm?topic=hpc-slurm-getting-help-and-support).

 ## Does the offering support the Terraform parallelism flag?
 {: #terraform-parallelism}